 The issuance of new long-term debt and repayments of bond principal are reported as an other financing source or expenditures at the fund level and, thus, have the effect of affecting fund balance because current financial resources have been provided or used.

-Bond principal payments 9 6 360,0
+Bond principal payments

-Some expenses reported in the Statement of Activities do not require the use of current financial resources, therefore, are not reported as expenditures in governmental funds.
+Some expenses reported in the Statement of Activities do not require the use of current financial resources, therefore, are not reported as expenditures at the fund level.